 1) Open the Settings app on your iPhone.

-2) Scroll south until you spot General.
+2) Scroll south until you spot Accessibility.

 5) Scrub left or right on the scale to adjust the audio mix between the left and right channels.